-When you actually look at it, it is quite amazing how quickly this problem has developed over the last 50 to 70 years or so.
-Our history books rarely talk about it, except perhaps a mention of a rich King's gout or a wealthy merchant's large size.
+It is quite amazing how quickly this problem has developed over the last 50 years or so.
+Our history books rarely mention it as a problem.
+Perhaps there was mention of a rich King's gout or a wealthy merchant's large size.
 But this problem never affected large segments of a population.
 In most instances, you usually needed lots of money to be fat in the old days.

 Now, an estimated 150 million adults or more in the United States, (65% of the adult population), are overweight or obese!
-Only slightly less percentages exist for the United Kingdom.
-In fact the UK has the largest level of obesity in Europe!
+This problem is only slightly less for the United Kingdom.
+Did you know that the UK has the largest level of obesity in Europe!
 Over 50% of people in the UK are overweight with many now obese.
 In many ways, the UK follows the USA and this is one example.

-There is much debate on what comes first.
-A reduction in manual labour type jobs/manufacturing jobs and an increase in obesity levels, or rising weight gains, lead to less productive workers which forces more labour intensive jobs to move overseas.
+There is much debate on what comes first: Does a reduction in manual labour type jobs bring about an increase in obesity levels?
+Alternatively, do increasing weight gains, lead to less productive workers, which then causes more labour intensive jobs to move overseas?
 Perhaps they are both intricately linked either way.

 Most weight gains in population segments used to be mainly seen in groups of people with lower incomes and lower formal education qualifications.
 Now the gains are pretty much across the board.
 It seems most sectors of society are falling into the traps set by junk food, reduced exercise/physical activity and higher environmental dangers.

 Even with these high increases now being seen, obesity rates are often underestimated!!
-This is because many overweight people who don't actually get weighed, sometimes to underestimate their weight and overestimate their height and so the problem can be disguised or not confronted.
+This is because many overweight people don't weigh themselves.
+They sometimes underestimate their weight and even overestimate their height and so the problem can be disguised or not confronted.
 This is especially the case if standard charts are used to identify weight issues.

-It is clear that our modern lifestyles and the excesssive calorie-rich foods we eat combine to steadily create this problem for individuals and ultimately for society.
+Our modern lifestyles and the excessive calorie-rich foods we eat, combine to steadily create this problem.

 Despite all the fad diets saying things to the contrary, there is a fundamental truth regarding weight and getting fat.
 This equation says that if you eat more than your body needs then some of this excess food is converted to fat and stored in the body.
 So weight gain is dependent on a person's food intake being greater than the energy used up.

-What successful diets CAN do is to make things easier and help you achieve your weight goals when you take the right steps.
-But don't believe the hype.
-There are no quick fixes.
+What successful diets CAN do is to make things easier and help you achieve your weight goals.
+But only when you take the right steps.
+However, don't believe excessive hype - there are no quick fixes.
 Only a common sense approach can work in the long term.
-However, this can also be fun, easier to follow and is definitely the most healthy way to do it, as well as the most successful.
+However, this can also be fun, easier to follow and is definitely the healthiest way to do it, as well as the most successful.

-That may be a bit extreme, so let's say that on average you consume a few hundred calories a day more than your body needs to meet its daily energy requirements.
+That may be a bit extreme, so let's say that on average you consume just a few hundred calories a day more than your body needs to meet its daily energy requirements.
 This could be a slice of cake, or a packet of crisps, or even a larger than needed portion of dinner.
 Even if only 100 calories of this extra amount is stored as fat, it adds up to 365 x 100 = 36,500 extra calories.
 This all adds up to ten pounds of fat in a year.
 Over five years this small amount of extra food adds up to 50 pounds of fat or 22 kgs.
 So over time, weight gain can slowly but surely creep up on you and before you know it you look fat in the mirror.

-Only by reaching a lower weight for a period of time can the person get used to feeling lighter and for the body cell's "memory" to not need so much food.
+Only by reaching a lower weight for an extended period of time can the person get used to feeling lighter and for the body cell's "memory" to not need so much food.